fegastal/fegastal/README.md

 </p>

 I'm an architect, urbanist and programmer! ✨
-I'm also a student at 42 São Paulo and at Lisbon Higher Institute of Advanced Technologie and I'm currently focused on Python, Java and MySQL.
+I'm also a student at 42 São Paulo and at Lisbon Higher Institute of Advanced Technologies and I'm currently focused on Python, Java and MySQL.

 ---